DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Experiments

+Handling extremely long recordings poses difficulties for DiaPer as can be seen for CHiME6.
+The model probably struggles to condense relevant speaker information for the whole recording on the latent space.
+It should be noted that the speakers in this dataset can move through different rooms and quite often they sound very quietly.
+DiaPer consistently finds fewer speakers than the expected four, showing that the model struggles to distinguish the voices.
+Mechanisms to process the input at different levels (local and global) might help addressing these issues; the clear alternative being EEND-VC-like models but modifications in the encoders to handle the input with different contexts could also provide advantages.

+Although we tried to shed some light on reasons for certain training strategies, we believe that many aspects need to be explored.
 The main goal of this comparison was to present a unified framework evaluated across different corpora.
 More tailored models could be trained if we used SC with specific numbers of speakers per recording (matching the evaluation data).
 Likewise, the output post-processing (subsampling and median filter) could be adapted for each dataset.
 This should definitely result in better performance and is left for future work.

 We can also see that even a standard cascaded system can reach competitive results on a few datasets.
 This shows the importance and relevance of these systems as baselines nowadays even when end-to-end solutions are the most studied in the community.